-Astronomers have found that the total mass/energy content of the Universe is split in the proportions 68% dark energy, 27% dark matter and 5% “normal” matter.
+Astronomers have found that the total mass/energy content of the Universe is split in the proportions of 68% dark energy, 27% dark matter, and 5% “normal” matter.
 So the 85% figure relates to the fraction of “matter” that is dark.

 Computer simulations show that the extra friction from the collision would make the dark matter slow down.
 The nature of that interaction is unknown; it could be caused by well-known effects or some exotic unknown force.
 All that can be said at this point is that it is not gravity.